Black Bean Dip Recipes

 You could put the black bean dip on a low glycemic whole grain cracker or just use it as a dipping sauce.
 You could even make an open faced sandwich and have it for a lunch meal but be sure to put it on sprouted whole grain bread, like the Ezekiel brand.
 Add sliced tomato, lettuce and sliced red onion for an open faced sandwich.

-The good news is that fats are very filling so if you have it for lunch with some fresh fruit or a salad it will be a satisfying meal that won't leave you wanting more.
+The good news is that beans and fats together are quite filling so if you have this spread for lunch with some fresh fruit or a salad it will be a satisfying meal that won't leave you wanting more.

 Black bean dip recipes are actually pretty healthful considering that black beans have lots of phytoestrogens which are plant compounds that act very much like natural hormones.
 Beans are full of fiber and are a complete protein when served with whole grain brown rice.
 Beans also help to control your blood sugar and keep your cholesterol low!